Bogdan-Ciurea/PathFinding/README.md

 - Bellman-Ford algorithm;

-He can chose of o these by typeing `dijkstra` or `bellman-ford` respectively in the CMD.
+He can chose of o these by typing `dijkstra` or `bellman-ford` respectively in the CMD.
 After the user has chosen an algorithm, another information will be required: if an animation of the algorithm wants to be shown.

 If **yes**, the program will open a window in which the user can visualize how the computer does the algorithm (this process will take a little more time compared to the other option).

-If **not**, the program will purcede with finding the shortest path between the two points.
+If **not**, the program will proceed with finding the shortest path between the two points.

 <br>